Frequently Asked Questions

 The official currency is the Tanzanian Shilling (TZS).
 US dollars are widely accepted for tourism services, especially in hotels and safari lodges.

-A good safari typically lasts 4 to 7 days, allowing time to visit multiple parks such as Serengeti, Ngorongoro Crater, and Tarangire.
+A good safari typically lasts 4 to 7 days, allowing time to visit multiple parks such as the Serengeti, Ngorongoro Crater, and Tarangire.

 Yes.
 Zanzibar is a semi-autonomous archipelago that is part of the United Republic of Tanzania and lies off the mainland coast.

-Why Safari with Us?
+Why Book with Us?

 Personalised, Boutique Experiences